joejo-joestar/joestar-middleware/README.md

 #### Spotify Setup

 [This article](https://medium.com/@alagappan.dev/create-a-now-playing-widget-using-the-spotify-web-api-in-react-a6cb564ed923) helped setting up the API calls and tokens for the now playing card.
 The steps to connect to your spotify account is very convoluted compared to the other endpoints.
-This is because Spotify is a bitch.
+This is because Spotify is a bitchass crybaby.

 - First, head over to [Spotify for Developers](https://developer.spotify.com/), create a new app, and fill in the details
 - Take Note of the `Client ID` and the `Client Secret`